Predicting how every Premier League team will line up in 2025/26

 Crystal Palace

-FA Cup winners Crystal Palace begin the season with plenty of uncertainty over both their demotion from the Europa League, and the futures over stars like Eze, Marc Guehi and Adam Wharton.
+FA Cup winners Crystal Palace have begun the season with plenty of uncertainty over both their demotion from the Europa League, as well as losing Eberechi Eze.

 Everton